Examining Your Beliefs to Manage Stress

 To help clarify your values, ask yourself the following questions:

 Your goals are what you want to accomplish in your life.
 You should have both short-term and long-term goals, which should be appropriate as well as meaningful.
-In other words, your goals should be attainable, but not so easily accomplished as to be unfulfilling once they are met.
-These goals can help you determine how you spend your time and energy.
+In other words, your goals should be attainable, but not so easily accomplished as to be unfulfilling after they are met.
+These goals can help you figure out how you spend your time and energy.
 Be sure that your goals reflect your beliefs and values, not those of your parents, family, or friends.

 Your goals can cause stress when you feel you are not moving toward them or that they are outdated.